 - Supreme Court of the United States

-In addition to Travis Crabtree’s focus on online media and Internet marketing issues, Gray Reed & McGraw, P.C. provides a surprising depth of experience and practice areas for a firm that provides close personal attention.
-Travis combines his industry knowledge and legal experience with his fellow Looper Reed lawyers who focus exclusively on topics such as copyright and trademark, employment law, health law, corporate formation, funding and securities, tax and family law.
+In addition to Travis Crabtree’s focus on online media and Internet marketing issues, Gray Reed & McGraw LLP provides a surprising depth of experience and practice areas for a firm that provides close personal attention.
+Travis combines his industry knowledge and legal experience with his fellow Gray Reed lawyers who focus exclusively on topics such as copyright and trademark, employment law, health law, corporate formation, funding and securities, tax and family law.

 Travis has the capability to tap into this vast knowledge base and experience to help entrepreneurs navigate these particular areas of law guided by his industry experience.
 Like most great relationships, it’s a two-way street.
 Travis provides advice and counsel on internet or cyberlaw issues to the firm’s clients who are involved in everything from medicine, restaurants, valves, construction or energy.